 In 1972, Evergreen Hospital opened it's doors to the public.

 Since then, the community has embraced EvergreenHealth as the Eastside’s public hospital district, supporting our organization’s evolution every step of the way.

-Lifelong residents and new families alike continue to recognize the value of the services we offer close to home, earning community preference and recognition from industry peers, such as our third consecutive year as one of America's100 Best Hospitals (Healthgrades).
+Lifelong residents and new families alike continue to recognize the value of the services we offer close to home, earning community preference and recognition from industry peers, such as our fourth consecutive year as one of America's100 Best Hospitals (Healthgrades 2017-2020).
 Learn more about our recognition for quality health care

 During that time, our system has grown rapidly, fueled by both our area’s population growth and our outstanding reputation for delivering high quality care and service.

 We now serve nearly 850,000 residents of our service area in north King and south Snohomish counties, with medical facilities located throughout the region to ensure access close to home and work.

 Because EvergreenHealth is a public hospital district it is a Municipal Corporation and is treated as a governmental agency.
 Unlike private and other not-for-profit hospitals, EvergreenHealth is audited yearly by the State Auditor.

 In addition, EvergreenHealth is subject to all State of Washington open public meeting and public disclosure laws.
 This insures the Board of Commissions and the District’s operations are more transparent to the public than other private and not-for-profit hospitals.

 How is EvergreenHealth governed?
 How is the board of commissioners different from private hospitals?